John Rooney (sportscaster)

-John Rooney (born January 30, 1955) is an American sportscaster, currently best known as a play-by-play announcer for radio broadcasts of Major League Baseball's St. Louis Cardinals.
+John Rooney (born January 30, 1955) is an American sports commentator.
+Since 2006, he has been a radio play-by-play announcer for the St. Louis Cardinals of Major League Baseball (MLB).

 Early career

 A native of Richmond, Missouri, Rooney began his broadcast career in the 1970s with assignments for various radio stations in Missouri and Oklahoma.
 In 1980, he began calling play-by-play for the Oklahoma City 89ers, a minor-league baseball team.
 He broadcast for the Louisville Redbirds beginning in 1983.
 He also called Missouri Tigers men's basketball for many years and did Chicago Bulls radio from 1989 to 1991.

 Major League Baseball career

 Rooney broadcast for the Minnesota Twins in the mid-1980s.
-In 1988, he joined the Chicago White Sox' television crew; the following year, he switched to the team's radio booth, where he teamed up with Wayne Hagin (1989–1991) and Ed Farmer (1992–2005).
+In 1988, he joined the Chicago White Sox television crew; the following year, he switched to the team's radio booth, where he teamed up with Wayne Hagin (1989–1991) and Ed Farmer (1992–2005).

 In September 2005, it was announced that Rooney would be leaving the White Sox' radio crew after 18 years due to a salary dispute with their new flagship station.
-His final broadcast with the team was Game 4 of the 2005 World Series, which ended in the White Sox's first series championship since 1917.
-The following season, he joined the Cardinals' radio crew on KTRS, teaming with former player and veteran broadcaster Mike Shannon.
+His final broadcast with the team was Game 4 of the 2005 World Series, which produced the White Sox's first championship since 1917.
+The next season, he joined the Cardinals' radio crew on KTRS, teaming with former player and veteran broadcaster Mike Shannon.
 The Cardinals won the 2006 World Series, so Rooney called successive championship seasons for different teams—a major league first.